 The Accomplice by Joseph Kanon—Hunting Nazis in Argentina

-On May 11, 1960, SS–Obersturmbannführer Adolf Eichmann was captured by the Mossad in Argentina.
+On May 11, 1960, the Mossad captured SS–Obersturmbannführer Adolf Eichmann in Argentina.
 Eichmann had been one of the principal planners behind the Nazis’s “Final Solution.”
 Later, in Israel, he was found guilty of war crimes in a widely publicized trial and executed by hanging in 1962.
 Meanwhile, other notorious Nazi war criminals, including Josef Mengele and Klaus Barbie, were the subjects of intensive searches elsewhere in South America.
 And thriller author Joseph Kanon writes about a similar effort, hunting for Nazis in Argentina, in a brilliant new novel, The Accomplice.
 Read the review.

 In the Garden of Beasts: Love, Terror, and an American Family in Hitler’s Berlin by Erik Larson—Why the U.S. failed to speak out against the rise of Hitler’s Germany